husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

     ros::Subscriber task_sub = n.subscribe("/task", 1, task_callback);
 ```

-Get `objectID` and `homeID` params, robot will search only for objects
+Getting `objectID` and `homeID` params, robot will search only for objects
 with these IDs:

 ``` cpp